MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 Example: Image classification, where you classify images of animals into categories like "cat," "dog," "elephant," and so on.

-## 12. Elaborate with suitable example Classification Applications:
+## 12. Elaborate with suitable example Classification Applications

 ###### Ans12

 Classification has a wide range of real-world applications.
 Here are two examples:

 **a.
 Sentiment Analysis:**